 Rossetti, the young man himself was destined to become a great name in the circle of arts, but he was not entirely sure which path he should take.
 Torn between two mediums, painting and poetry, he was more so inspired by the paint brush rather than the pen.

-It all started in a prosperous London neighborhood on Gower street, in the home of a known child prodigy, namely John Everett Millais.
+It all started in a prosperous London neighborhood on Gower Street, in the home of a known child prodigy, namely John Everett Millais.
 Here was began a new movement.
-Three young men destined for greatness, formed a tight circle of friends whose passion centered on painting and poetry.
-Aside from Millais, Dante Gabriel Rossetti and William Holman Hunt made up the founding three.
+Three young men destined for greatness formed a tight circle of friends whose passion centered on painting and poetry.
+Aside from Millais, Rossetti and William Holman Hunt made up the founding three.

-This newly formed brotherhood had a distinct purpose.
+This newly formed had a distinct purpose.
 The union wanted to create an atmosphere of artistic independence centered on developing free thought and interpretation of their own ideals yet each member remaining solely responsible to its cause.
+Pre-Raphaelite Brotherhood